RedhawkSDR/redhawksdr.github.io/content/manual/connections/bulkio/bit-data.md

 redhawk::bitbuffer data = redhawk::bitbuffer::from_int(0x123456789, 36);
 ```

-Only the least significant N bits are taken from the literal; any bits above the least significant N bits are discarded.
+Only the least significant 36 bits are taken from the literal; any bits above the least significant 36 bits are discarded.

 #### Sharing